Some Patterns of Research in Mathematics: Conclusions

 \section{Conclusions}

 It is interesting to observe, even through a relatively crude sampling method, the magnitude of the growth of the mathematical population.
 I learned a great deal of the human side of a mathematician's life simply by wandering through some profiles.
-For instance, I came across one of a Soviet émigré who landed at a Mexican public university and went on to publish over a hundred papers, accumulating thousands of citations, and earning some of the highest research distinctions in my country.
+For instance, I came across the profile of an émigré who landed at a public university and went on to publish over a hundred papers, with thousands of citations and some of the highest research distinctions.
 I was also amused to stumble upon the profiles of Helmut Hasse and Arnold Walfisz, while never picking one of a coauthor of Erd\H{o}s (as expected).

 It is remarkable how extreme the tail behavior has become over the last twenty years: it is now substantially harder to reach the top decile in raw numbers.
 At the same time, younger generations appear to be doing no worse than their predecessors, but in a markedly more collaborative environment.
 The giant component is denser and more tightly interconnected than before.
 This increased interconnectedness promotes rapid integration into the network core and underscores the continuing importance of highly connected, cross-disciplinary mathematicians, in the tradition of Erd\H{o}s, in maintaining short collaboration paths.